Are you having problems with your engine? Is it overheating? Is the check engine light coming on?

 Better yet, become familiar with your car yourself, before a repair is needed.
 Buy one of the Chilton's books and learn the jargon.
 Study the diagrams.
 This helps avoid having a mechanic overwhelm you with jargon, faulty reasoning and other deceptive sales talk.
 You might well save a lot of money if you invest in some basic auto testing equipment that allows you to eliminate that alternator as a problem.

-Although it takes a little extra time, it's worthwhile to get two or three auto repair estimates from different shops.
+Although it takes a little extra time, it's worthwhile to get two or three auto repair estimates from different shops or you can ask a mobile mechanic san antonio has to offer.
 The estimate may vary substantially from one another.
 Surely there's a reason.
 Inquire of each shop why a component has been included, or excluded, if that component shows up on another shop's auto repair estimate.
 The attitude of the mechanic and the explanations offered can be revealing.